nakitamccool/KielandAnna/README.md

 ## Demo

-A demo of this site is available[here](https://nakitamccool.github.io/KielandAnna/)
+A demo of this site is available [here](https://nakitamccool.github.io/KielandAnna/)

-This app is hosted by[Github Pages](https://pages.github.com/) a static site hosting service which supports client-side code.
+This app is hosted by Github Pages, a static site hosting service which supports client-side code.
 It does not support server-side code in languages like PHP or Python.

 ## Getting started / Deployment